 The best modafinil dosage is typically found to be 200mg, although beginners may want to start with less.
 Some individuals prefer doses as low as 50mg, while others often end up taking 200mg multiple times a day.

-Others prefer to combine caffeine with modafinil and find that the effects work quite nicely.
+Others prefer to combine caffeine for a modafinil stack and find that the effects work quite nicely.
 This is not recommended to those new to stimulants however, as too many stimulants can often cause excessive anxiety and even heart palpitations.

 Many individuals often worry over how to get prescribed modafinil, but simply bringing it up with your psychiatrist or general practitioner is the best option.
 Most doctors are willing to work with their patients if they believe a medication may significantly help them.
 Alternatively, if you’re looking to buy modafinil online, you can read my guide on that as well.